-Founded in 1801,the historical importance of Bacong is well documented: it is the birthplace of General Pantaleon Villegas, Negros Oriental’s hero and only Katipunero, whose birthday is celebrated as “Leon Kilat Celebration” every July 27.
+Founded in 1801, the historical importance of Bacong is well documented: it is the birthplace of General Pantaleon Villegas, Negros Oriental’s hero and only Katipunero, whose birthday is celebrated as “Leon Kilat Celebration” every July 27.
 Also, Barrio Isugan was the location of a battle between the Filipino and American soldiers.
-Every 28th of August they also Celebrates Fiesta Saint Agustin.
+Every 28th of August they also Celebrate Fiesta Saint Agustin.

 Economy of Bacong

-Fishing and farming are one of the primary sources of income for the people living in this munipality.
+Fishing and farming are one of the primary sources of income for people living in this municipality.
 Bacong was divided into several different political barangays that were governed by their respective barangay captain.
-Tourism, BPO companies and technology related activities, the academe and retail industries are the other important sources of income for the city.
+Tourism, BPO companies, and technology-related activities, the academe, and retail industries are the other important sources of income for the city.